 There are no recorded estimates of the population size of R. vitellinus.
-A monitoring program initiated by the Queensland government immediately after the species was discovered in 1984 found R. vitellinus to be quite common across its range with up to six frogs occurring in a 2 by 5 m (6 by 16 ft) stream (McDonald 1990).
+A monitoring program initiated by the Queensland government immediately after the species was discovered in 1984 found R. vitellinus to be quite common across its range with up to six frogs occurring in a 2 by 5 m stream (McDonald 1990).